LuisDiazUgena/Hack-A-Lamp/README.md

 Protocoder handles the interface, bluetooth (or BT) communication and colour chosser.

+Also uses Mit App Inventor, so you can choose whatever app you prefer.
+App made with app inventor has some problems (check out below)

-[BQ ZUM BT-328](http://www.bq.com/gb/products/zum.html) handles BT communication and drives RGB LEDs. (it got a BT module integrated on the board and many other great things)
+[BQ ZUM BT-328](http://www.bq.com/gb/products/zum.html) handles BT communication and drives RGB LEDs (It got a BT module integrated on the board and many other great things).

 This project started as an idea to hack an ikea lamp and transform it to use with RGB LEDs.